 Generally speaking, bitcoins and other cryptocurrencies are stored and accessible via wallets.
 Getting a wallet can be as easy as signing up with a service like Coinbase or Cash App , downloading an app to your mobile device, or as complex as running special wallet software on your computer.
 However, it is important to note that your crypto does not actually exist “in” your “wallet.”
 But your coins exist on the blockchain, which is the immutable record of transactions and wallet balances.
 Your wallet, in fact, allows you to interact with the blockchain.

-If you bought Bitcoin from Coinbase or Uphold, your crypto is held in a custodial wallet.
+For example, if you bought Bitcoin from Coinbase or Uphold, your crypto is held in a custodial wallet.
 They are essentially acting like a traditional bank holding and moving your funds on your behalf.
-It’s important to note that with a custodial wallet, you may be able to access funds in the account if you forget your login credentials; kind of like if you lost the password for your banking app.
+It’s important to note that you may be able to access funds in the account with a custodial wallet if you forget your login credentials, like if you lost the password for your banking app.
 Most custodial wallets require your identity details, otherwise known as “KYC” (Know Your Customer), and can assist you in the recovery of the account in question by verifying your identity.

 Coinbase (web and phone app)

 A non-custodial wallet is a wallet in which you alone control with access to the private key.
 A non-custodial wallet, for example, is kind of like a safe you stash your money in, and you alone have the key to access it.
 Similarly, if you lose your private key, you lose access to your funds… forever.
 Being your own bank requires due diligence!